Identifying Common Errors

 }

-When you run the tests with npx hardhat test
+When you run the tests with npx hardhat test, you'll then see the following:

 You can now clearly see the value of newNumber, which makes it easier to identify the issue.
 In this case, it's evident that newNumber is less than 100, which explains why the condition fails.